BlueStamp-Engineering-2022/Rinna_BSE_Project/index.md

 # Second Milestone
 My Second Milestone was building the lock and being able to set up the camera and connect it to my raspberry pi.
 I inserted the motor on the track in the box and screwed it tightly to close it.
 I connected the wires to the arduino and when i uploaded it the lock opened and closed.

-With the camera I inserted a command to test the camera,(raspistill -v -o test.jpg) from the raspberry pi's official website; https://www.raspberrypi.com/documentation/accessories/camera.html#raspistill.
+With the camera I inserted a command to test the it, (raspistill -v -o test.jpg) from the raspberry pi's official website; https://www.raspberrypi.com/documentation/accessories/camera.html#raspistill.
 Immediately the feed shows up on the monitors screen for five seconds as a preview.

 [![Second Milestone](https://i3.ytimg.com/vi/sz8zN-wyAeA/maxresdefault.jpg)](https://youtu.be/sz8zN-wyAeA){:target="_blank" rel="noopener"}
 # First Milestone

 For my first milestone I finished installing the aws cli, Amazon Rekognition, DynamoDB, a custom Alexa skill and AWS IoT.
 I used the access policy that was already given to me, filled in the information and all the keys that I recieved through creating my buckets and collections in DynamoDB and S3.
+The aws cli is is the command line interface,

 I was also able to create the IndexFaces function to identify a person's name by recognizing an image of their face from the S3 bucket I made.

 [![First Milestone](https://i3.ytimg.com/vi/a1zkuvdJXiQ/maxresdefault.jpg)](https://youtu.be/a1zkuvdJXiQ){:target="_blank" rel="noopener"}